The Simpsons predicted Kamala Harris' inauguration outfit 21 years ago

 Things ultimately go south for President Simpson once an obnoxious buffoon (Bart) crashes one of her speeches and convinces the country that she’s going to raise their taxes.
-It looks like we’ll have to wait and see how the next four years play out to determine just how much reality can be cast from this one, half-hour episode of satirical television.
+Hopefully, the next four years of reality won’t play out exactly like they were cast from this one, half-hour episode of satirical television.
+Watch President Lisa Simpson take over from Trump below.

 I do not have a SoundCloud.
 If you found that funny or amazing (or even if you didn't), please make a point to do something nice for someone else today.